 For those IM clients that allow you to display images, take advantage of the opportunity to show pictures of yourself to remind people who they are talking to.
 You can also set your away message or status note to let other people know what you’re working on or what fun personal events are coming up in your life.

-7. Leverage Social Technologies
+7. Leverage Social Technologies for Team Building

 Facebook, flickr, and Twitter are great ways to stay connected to people inside and outside of work.
 You can easily create a work group on Facebook where team members can interact on a more personal level, or you can share photos and short videos over flickr.

 Twitter can be a great way to know what’s going on in someones life, or you can try out the corporate-minded Yammer that limits your posts to only people that work at your company.
-For more on the value of Yammer, check out How to Take Advantage of Micro-blogging.

 There are plenty of things you can do to improve the relationships of telecommuters.
-Above are just 7 ideas–with a little creativity and a smidgeon of extra work, you can easily come up with more.
+Above are just 7 ideas–with a little creativity and a smidgen of extra work, you can easily come up with more.
 In fact that could be another way to build your team–hold a brainstorming session of how they can add some telehumor to your remote offices.